 Business psychologists typically work as consultants.
 They often meet with business leaders and upper management to assist with implementing and improving personnel strategies, including hiring methods and training programs, and evaluating the success of the organizational structure.

-According to the U.S. Bureau of Labor Statistics (BLS), the overall growth rate for industrial-organizational psychologists was expected to increase by 19% from 2014-2024 (www.bls.gov).
-The BLS reported that the median annual salary for industrial-organizational psychologists was $77,350 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), the overall growth rate for industrial-organizational psychologists was expected to increase much faster than average from 2018-2028 (www.bls.gov).
+The BLS reported that the mean annual salary for industrial-organizational psychologists was $109,030 in 2018.

 In their efforts to improve a business's structure and performance, business psychologists might analyze trends and perform research to determine the relationship between psychological characteristics, employee performance and organizational success.
 After assessing a company's goals and strategy, business psychologists could develop tests or interview questions designed to screen potential employees for desirable traits and skills.
 They might also create leadership or training programs to assist current employees with developing latent talents or new skills, advising changes to improve performance and motivation based on the results.
 They could assist businesses with reorganizing existing employees into positions that best utilize their skills and talents and determine whether gaps in talent or skill exist in the current workforce.